BionBilateral/coding-guidelines/objective-c/readme.md

 ##Objective-C

-This document details the coding style and conventions followed by Bion Bilateral.

-This document assumes you are using Xcode.
+This document details coding style and coding conventions for Objective-C. This document assumes you are using Xcode.

 ##Coding Style